chandana105/netflix-GPT/README.md

 - useRef hook
 - (my way performace vice improved the code)
 - Firebase setup (for using backend for authentication)
+- Deploying app to production (using firebase hosting)
+- Create SignUp user Account using firebase

 ## Features (Exploring the website to be build)